Photon escape from the ISCO of a rotating black hole in Asymptotic Safety: Summary and final remarks

 Overall, our results indicate that AS inspired quantum gravity corrections preserve the robustness of classical Kerr phenomenology for moderate values of the spin parameter $a$, but become dynamically relevant in the strong field regime for high values of $a$ and near-critical values of $\xi$.
-In that limit, the increasing proximity of the ISCO to the horizon acts as a geometric amplifier, converting local modifications of the RGI gravitational coupling into potentially observable optical effects.
+In that limit, the increasing proximity of the ISCO to the horizon (see Fig.~\ref{ETAS}) acts as a geometric amplifier, converting local modifications arising from the RGI gravitational coupling into potentially observable optical effects.
 The PEP and the MOB therefore emerge as potential indirect probes of the effective quantum structure of spacetime in the strongest accessible gravitational regime.
-Our findings constitute also a starting point for the study of different types of photon emitters moving in the neighborhood of a RGI BH.
-For example, the analysis of photon emission from plunging emitters will enable evaluation of quantum gravity modifications to high-energy emission from near horizon accretion flows.
-This would be of great relevance to future astrophysical observations in the near horizon regime that could allow detection of deviations from the predictions of GR.